MAMA: We are art.

 Cursor & colour transitions, SVG hero text overlays, API-driven event calendar for topical content and integrated eComm & ticketing for Australia’s most daring regional art museum.

 The Murray Art Museum Albury (MAMA) is a regional Australian modern art gallery with big ambitions.
-Their business objectives of increasing visitation and paid involvement with gallery programs needed to be realised through their new digital platform, which was engineered from.
+Their business objectives of increasing visitation and paid involvement with gallery programs needed to be realised through their new digital platform - handling all visitor info as well as transactions.

 User experienceUI designFullstack development